TheDustMan/SoundWaves/README.md

 This repository can be used as a starting point for any javascript project.

-Prerequisites:
+### Prerequisites:
 • Have npm installed
 • Have grunt-cli installed

+### Setup
 To get started, run:
 ./setup.sh

 This will:
-(1) Run 'npm install' to install all basic dependencies (2) Do a brief workspace fixup to fix some pathing issues in some of the dependencies
+(1) Run 'npm install' to install all basic dependencies
+(2) Do a brief workspace fixup to fix some pathing issues in some of the dependencies

 To build the project, run:
 grunt build

 To deploy, run:
 grunt deploy

 To-Do: